George Eumorfopoulos: Career

 Eumorfopoulos worked for a London firm established in 1819 - Ralli Brothers, of Greek origin, a firm of private bankers who were also importers of rape, rice, cotton and hemp from India.
 By the time he retired in August 1934 he had risen to the position of Vice President of the firm.
 Since 1922 he lived at 7 Chelsea Embankment in London, a townhouse he had converted into a museum.
 Eumorfopoulos was a respected Orientalist.
 In the early stages of his collecting activity he focused on European medieval and renaissance art and 18th century ceramics alongside Japanese art, but he soon diversified into early Chinese art, especially after 1906.
 He not only made use of the services of experts or agents, but also relied on his own rapidly growing experience in acquiring objects.
 His collection of Oriental art grew to an enormous size, obliging him to add a two-storey extension to the back of his Chelsea house.
-He founded the Oriental Ceramic Society and was its first president from 1921 until his death in 1939.
+He was one of the founders of the Oriental Ceramic Society and was its first president from 1921 until his death in 1939.
 He organised and funded the publication of eleven volumes illustrating and describing items from his collection during the 1920s and early 1930s.
 Free access to his collection and encouragement from him inspired his neighbours Nell and Charles Vyse to experiment with Oriental stoneware glazes.

 Collection

 Eumorfopoulos had intended to bequeath his collection to the British nation, but the Great Depression of the 1930s forced him to sell part of it, in what was called "a princely gesture", to the Victoria & Albert and British Museums for £100 000 in 1934/5; he also sold some duplicates through Bluett's, the London art dealers, and between 1927 and 1936 donated 800 pieces to the Benaki Museum, Athens.
-In 1936 the Royal Academy's Burlington House arranged an international exhibition of Chinese art, to which end George Eumorfopoulos served on the organising committee and visited China to help select treasures from the Forbidden City, on loan from the Nationalist Government.
+In 1936 the Royal Academy's Burlington House arranged an international exhibition of Chinese art, to which end George Eumorfopoulos served on the organising committee and visited China to help select treasures from the Forbidden City, on loan from the Nationalist Government.In his memoirs, Eumorfopoulos also lamented the heart-wrenching loss of cultural artifacts amid the political turmoil he witnessed during his travels in China.
+He donated or sold portions of his collection at reduced prices to patriotic Chinese merchants dedicated to preserving the nation’s cultural heritage, and repeatedly highlighted the invaluable assistance he received from a Cantonese merchant surnamed Teng.